JophilGulane/popchain-smart-contract/README.md

 - EEventNotFound (11) - Event not found
 - EAccountNotFound (12) - Account not found
 - ETreasuryNotFound (13) - Treasury not found
+- EInvalidAddress (14) - Invalid wallet address (e.g., 0x0 when not allowed)

 ## Fee Structure